php-fig/fig-standards/proposed/http-message-meta.md

 ### Using streams instead of X

-`MessageInterface` uses a body value that must implement `StreamInterface`.
+`MessageInterface` uses a body value that must implement `StreamableInterface`.
 This design decision was made so that developers can send and receive (and/or receive and send) HTTP messages that contain more data than can practically be stored in memory while still allowing the convenience of interacting with message bodies